jaanga/moon/utilities/readme.md

 * Edit parameters in the code
 	* Could easily be permalinks

-Things To do

-* Add Code Edit View windows here

 [Read multiple PNG files and combine]( read-png-composite-r1.html> )

-## Client-side Apps

-* Apps that work best on your computer
+### Apps that work best on your computer

 * Because they open huge files that would take a long time to download

 [Read IMG - display bitmap - draw 3D terrain]( img-viewer-3d-moon-r2.html )

 [img-viewer-2d-moon.html]( img-viewer-2d-moon.html )

+## Things To do

+* Add Code Edit View windows here